minvws/nl-covid19-data-dashboard/README.md

 The project is set up as a monorepo and therefore the code is organized in multiple packages.

-- `app`: The main application that contains front-end part of the dashboard.
+- `app`: The main application that contains the front-end part of the dashboard.
   [README](/packages/app/README.md)
 - `cli`: Command-line tools for things like data validation.
 - `cms`: Configurations for the Sanity content management system.